Joshua Borsman · 2026 · Sound installation

 • Air pressureoverall amplitude

-The pitch material is fixed to a Lydian mode whose root sits at A1, fifty-five hertz.
+The pitch material is fixed to a Lydian mode whose root sits at D2, seventy-three hertz.
 Drone voices are arranged at the root, fifth, octave, and twelfth.
 Plucks are quantized to the same scale; their register rises and falls with the tide.
+Pad chords walk through the bright degrees of the mode — I, II, IV♯, V — as the tide phase advances, with a single moment of vi for shadow.

 The Apparatus

-Sounding is built to run on two audio paths from the same mapping.
-The first is a web engine that produces sound entirely in the browser using the Web Audio API: four detuned drone voices, a Karplus-Strong pluck voice, and a pair of slow harmonic voices, all summed into a procedural convolution reverb with an eleven-second tail.
-The second is a control-voltage path that drives an analog modular synthesizer assembled around Mutable Instruments Rings and Clouds, Make Noise Morphagene, Vermona Melodicer, ALM Boss Bow Two, and Qubit Nautilus.
-The eight channels of an Expert Sleepers ES-8 carry pitch, a pluck gate, four slow control voltages tied to the live ocean state, a divided tidal clock, and an occasional random gate.
+Sounding runs on two audio paths from the same mapping.
+The first is a web engine that synthesizes sound entirely in the browser.
+Its voices are four detuned drones, a pluck with a long decay, two slow harmonic voices, four high shimmer tones that pulse on small movements in the data, and a distant filtered-noise wash.
+Everything is summed into a procedural convolution reverb with a twenty-two-second tail.
+The second is a control-voltage path that drives an analog modular synthesizer assembled for the installation.
+Eight channels carry pitch, a pluck gate, four slow control voltages tied to the live ocean state, a divided tidal clock, and an occasional random gate.

 The web path is the default.
 The modular path is reserved for the gallery installation.